narma/tranzactio/README.md

 Happens quite a lot when using ZIO, because Any is used to mark an 'empty' environment.
 The best thing to do is to drop this warning from your configuration.
 See https://github.com/zio/zio/pull/6455.

-### When will tranzactio work with <insert DB library here>?

-I want to add wrappers around more database access libraries.
-Anorm was the second one I did, next should probably be Quill (based on the popularity of the project on GitHub), but I'm completely unfamiliar with it.

-Slick, however, is a problem.
-I know it quite well, tried to implement a TranzactIO module for it, and couldn't.
-Transactions cannot be handled externally using Slick.
-I don't think it's doable until this ticket is done: https://github.com/slick/slick/issues/1563